completium/archetype-fa2.1/README.md

 # Disclaimer

-This implementation of FA2.1 norm is work in progress, this implement is not yet ready for production.
+This implementation of FA2.1 norm is work in progress, this implementation is not yet ready for production.

 # archetype-fa2.1